 • to load your luggage into or out of the vehicle

 Some drivers may be exempt from carrying wheelchairs and providing mobility assistance on medical grounds.
-Drivers who are exempt will have a bright orange exemption notice on display in their vehicle.
+Drivers who are exempt will have an exemption notice on display in their vehicle.

 There are no extra charges for carrying assistance dogs.